richellethorpe/Dice-Game/README.md

 ## Tests

-Describe:
+Describe: rollDice ()
-Test:
+Test: "It will display a number between 1 and 6"
-Code:
+Code: rollDice ()
-Expected Output:
+Expected Output: A number between 1-6

 ## Known bugs